libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

-## Additional Steps
+## Further learning
 So, you're at the final steps of making a game.
 You should test the game out.
 Tweak values to make the game easier or harder.
+This can be done by changing how fast the bucket moves and what rate the droplets spawn.

 If you want to let your friends and colleagues try your game out, you'll need to make a distributable that they can play.
 No one is going to want set up an IDE and copy your entire project just to play it.
-See the page on Importing & Running a project.
+See the page on [Deploying your application](/wiki/deployment/deploying-your-application).

-## Further learning
-Now that you've completed the simple game, it's time to extend the simple game.
+Now that you've completed the simple game, it's time to [extend the simple game](/wiki/start/simple-game-extended).
 This project managed to put all of its code in a single class.
 This was in the service of making it simple, but it is a terrible way to organize code.
 The next tutorial will teach you about the Game class and how to implement Screen to arrange your project.
 It will also cover other important improvements to your game.
 For example, these instructions skipped the use of the dispose() method because it's not relevant for single page project.
 When working with multiple screens, you may want to dispose of resources from the last screen to release the memory for new resources in your game.

 Game design is a constant journey of learning.
-The wiki goes furth in depth regarding all the subjects you have learned here.
-Look into collections, TexturePacker, AssetManager, audio, and user input.
+The [wiki](/wiki/) goes further in depth regarding all the subjects you have learned here.
+Look into [collections](/wiki/utils/collections), [TexturePacker](/wiki/tools/texture-packer), [AssetManager](/wiki/managing-your-assets), [audio](/wiki/audio/audio), and [user input](/wiki/input/input-handling).

 This tutorial focused entirely on desktop development.
 There are many more considerations you must make before you explore Android, iOS, and HTML5 development.
+There is an extensive article on [considerations for HTML5](/wiki/html5-backend-and-gwt-specifics), for example.
 Java is not truly "write once, run anywhere" but libGDX takes you pretty close to that goal.